'The suffering is real' – Sam George on economic challenges

-Ningo-Prampram Member of Parliament, Sam Nartey George, has said only God can save Ghana's ailing economy.
+Ningo Prampram legislator Sam Nartey George has said only God can save Ghana's ailing economy.

 This was the highest reading since July 2001.